clearpath-docs/boxer-sphinx-tutorials/doc/BoxerNetwork.rst

-Setting Up Moose's Network
+Setting Up Boxer's Network
 ===========================

-Moose is equipped with an 802.11b/g/n compatible Wi-Fi module.
+Boxer is equipped with an 802.11b/g/n compatible Wi-Fi module.
 On currently-shipping units, this is a `Microhard PX2`__.
-Moose does not come equipped with a bluetooth module by default, though an adapter can be connected to the onboard `Advantech ARK-3520P`__ PC.
+Boxer does not come equipped with a bluetooth module by default, though an adapter can be connected to the onboard `Advantech ARK-3520P`__ PC.

 .. _Microhard: http://www.microhardcorp.com/pX2.php